Who should I talk to if I'm interested in a health professions career? (pre-med, dental, optometry, pharmacy, physicians assistant, etc.)

-Is there a pre-med major at Siena?
+Is there a pre-med, pre-dental, or pre-health major at Siena?

 Are Siena graduates well prepared for professional school?

 The Siena graduate is highly regarded by professional schools.
 Our alumni are in medical, optometry, and dental programs around the state and country (for example LECOM, NYITCOM, PCOM, Touro, Albany Med, SUNY Upstate, SUNY Buffalo Dental Medicine, UConn (Dental and Med), University of Minnesota Dental, Albany Med PA program, College of Mount Saint Vincent PA program, Detroit Mercy Dental, NE College of Optometry).
 Many of our alumni practice in the Capital Region and return to support our current students with advice and guidance.

 Is it difficult to gain admission to dental school?

 In 2019, there were 11,148 applicants and 6,231 first-time, first-year enrollees in dental school.
 In the past three years, 83% percent of Siena applicants have been accepted to dental school.
 There has been increased interest in the dental profession of late and the number applying continues to increase.
 The average DAT (Dental Admissions Test) score for students admitted to dental programs from Siena College is 20.5.
 The average cumulative GPA for students admitted to dental programs from Siena College is 3.5.
 The average number of dental programs Siena students apply to is 12.

 Would Siena provide good training for the Allied Health Professions?

 Each year a number of our graduates enter physical therapy, occupational therapy, athletic training, and speech/language pathology programs.
 Every year students majoring in health studies, biology, psychology and other majors are accepted into excellent graduate programs in allied health.